stlpublicradio/weather-newsrooms-nicar25/README.md

 - Learn about Github Codespaces
 - Set up Slack to get messages
 - Set up Github with the settings you need
-- Make it go
+- Make it go!

 ### Quick demo of the bot

+- Pencils down
-- Using my Slack account
+- Using my code and my personal Slack account
+- Run the action

 ### The slides: A visual guide for where everthing lives